Effective: May 6th, 2020

 We want you to be in control of your information, so we provide you with the following tools.

-We strive to let you access and update most of the personal information that we have about you.
+We strive to let you access, port and update most of the personal information that we have about you.
 There are limits though to the requests we’ll accommodate.
 We may reject a request for a number of reasons, including, for example, that the request risks the privacy of other users, requires technical efforts that are disproportionate to the request, is repetitive, or is unlawful.
-You can access and update most of your basic account information in the Service by visiting the Service’s Settings page.
-If you need to access, update, or delete any other personal information that we may have, you can make a request at firstname.lastname@example.org.
+You can access, port and update most of your basic account information in the Service by visiting the Service’s Settings page.
+If you need to access, port, update, or delete any other personal information that we may have, you can make a request at firstname.lastname@example.org.
 Because your privacy is important to us, we may ask you to verify your identity or provide additional information before we let you access or update your personal information.
 We will try to update and access your information for free, but if it would require a disproportionate effort on our part, we may charge a fee.
 We will of course disclose the fee before we comply with your request.

-If you change your mind about our ongoing ability to collect information from certain sources that you have already consented to, such as your phonebook, camera, photos, or location services, you can simply revoke your consent by changing the settings on your device if your device offers those options.
+If you change your mind about our ongoing ability to collect information from certain sources that you have already consented to, such as your phonebook, camera, photos, or location services, audio, you can simply revoke your consent by changing the settings on your device if your device offers those options.
 Of course, if you do that, certain services may lose full functionality.

 While we hope you’ll remain a life-long user, if for some reason you ever want to delete your account, just reach out to email@example.com